aws-samples/aws-bootstrap-kit-examples/source/1-SDLC-organization/README.md

 Just run
 ```
- aws configure sso --profile main-admin
+ aws configure sso --profile dev
 ```

+and choose
+* The previously customized URL as **SSO Start URL** with the **/start/** at the end
-and choose your main account in the list.
+* your dev account in the list.

-redo with a different profile name for all account you want to interact with.

 And login with
 ```
-aws sso login --profile main-admin
+aws sso login --profile dev
 ```

 ---